3Clowns/gan-scalp/README.md

 You are now in **main** branch

+## EDA
+To see Exploratory Data Analysis for Lukoil stocks simply download ```EDA.ipynb``` and open it in environment of your choice (Google Colab, Jupyter Notebook, etc)

 ## RL setup
 To run Reinforcement learning agent training simply run the following command inside RL folder
 ```python
 python3 grid_search.py
 ```
 ## GAN training
+To run Generative Adversarial Network training follow these steps below:
 1) swtich to a gan branch ```git checkout gan```
 2) clone the branch with ```git clone```
 3) install dependencies with